MovingPlanetsAround/ABIE/README.md

 ## The Alice-Bob Integrator Environment (ABIE)
 ------
+In the book *Moving Planets Around*, Alice and Bob are two students interested in building an *N*-body code.
+With the help from Prof. Starmover, they eventually achieved their ambition.
+The resulting source code `ABIE` is named after them.

 `ABIE` is a general-purpose direct *N*-body library for astrophysical simulations.
 It is especially well-suited for simulating planetary systems with or without a large number of test particles (e.g., comets, asteroids). `ABIE` implements all its integrators in both Python (for educational purpose) and in C (for performance).
 The currently supported integrators are:

 - Forward Euler integrator